boukx/guide/README.md

 If your normal rotation is now just muscle memory and you happen upon some trinkets, its time to consider openers.
 If you only have [Devilsaur Eye](https://classic.wowhead.com/item=19991/devilsaur-eye), then use it with Rapid Fire _before_ your first Aimed Shot and then go about your rotation normally.

-If you do not yet have Devilsaur Eye and plan on getting exalted with Cenarian Circle, then you may want to consider getting [Devilsaur Tooth](https://classic.wowhead.com/item=19992/devilsaur-tooth) instead.
-[Earthstrike](https://classic.wowhead.com/item=21180/earthstrike) is a phase 5 trinket from CC rep which outclasses Devilsaur Eye whereas Devilsaur Tooth is a BiS BM trinket into TBC.
-That being said, hunters are capable of using as many trinkets as a fight's length allows via switching trinkets after Feign Death-- it is plausible that using both Devilsaur Eye and Earthstrike may be viable.

 #### Renataki's and Devilsaur Eye

 The optimal opening for [Renataki's Charm of Beasts](https://classic.wowhead.com/item=19953/renatakis-charm-of-beasts), [Devilsaur Eye](https://classic.wowhead.com/item=19991/devilsaur-eye), and Rapid Fire is as follows: